klstoner/wp-slt/README.md

  - If you don't know how to do that, now's a great time to learn.
 Google can show you.
  - Make sure you keep a copy of the original .zip file, in case you need to revert any of the pages/code back in the future

-3. Update the following elements
+3. Update the following elements in a text editor.
+When you're done, make sure they save with the .php extension.
+Some text editors will put .txt on the end.
+Just take that off and you'll have .php files.
-- The top-level index.php file and change the text there to what you want it to say.
+- The top-level index.php file -- change the text there to what you want it to say.
 This is your index page.
 You can have it look any way you like.
 Note that I've included a dynamic pages list that shows all the content.
 You can comment this out or remove it.
-- /includes/pwd.txt -- this is the password.
-You can use any characters you like, but it's best to just use random letters and numbers - IMPORTANT! just make sure you don't have spaces
+- /update/update.php -- you need to change the system password 1234poiu to something else that you want
+	# vvvvv Define the system password below vvvvv
+		$loginSystemPwd = "1234poiu";
 - /includes/header.php -- this is the header.
 You'll need to know just a bit of html to update it.
 - /includes/footer.php --  this is the header.
 You'll need to know just a bit of html to update it.

 4. Place the entire contents of wp:slt onto a web server
  - If running externally on the internet, you'll need to get the files on the server